Members of Switchback’s Experts by Experience board (with poet and Switchback adviser Mr Gee) before our most recent meeting in July 2019.

 This is just the beginning and we want to do a lot more to enable members to take control of the board’s agenda, activity and influence.

 “It’s nice to understand other people’s experiences.
 Hearing how other people have dealt with things – it might help you later in life.” – Eshan

 But we know this won’t be easy.
 Indeed none of our progress to date has been without challenges.
 ‘User involvement’ and the role of ‘lived experience’ provokes some strong and divergent views in the charity sector.
-For this reason it’s important to be honest and recognise that this is a difficult and time-intensive thing to do meaningfully, particularly with young men who have led chaotic lives and never had their voice heard before.
+For this reason it’s important to be honest and recognise that this is a difficult and time-intensive thing to do meaningfully, particularly with young men who have led difficult lives and often not had their voice heard before.